Tired All of the Time? Get Your Energy Back with These TipsBy Stephanie E - Jenny Craig Science-Backed

 1. Less fatigue during the day

-Up to 30 percent of the population may experience Excessive Daytime Sleepiness (EDS), which is powerful drowsiness during the day, according to a study conducted by researchers at Penn State College of Medicine.4 The researchers found connections between increased BMI and the condition, explaining weight gain predicted which study participants would experience EDS, while weight loss helped predict who would stop experiencing symptoms.
+Up to 30 percent of the population may experience Excessive Daytime Sleepiness (EDS), which is a powerful drowsiness during the day, according to a study conducted by researchers at Penn State College of Medicine.4 The researchers found connections between increased BMI and the condition, explaining weight gain predicted which study participants would experience EDS, while weight loss helped predict who would stop experiencing symptoms.
 In a separate study, researchers found a similar relationship between BMI and sleepiness – participants were more likely to report feeling tired as their BMI increased.5

 When your body carries less weight, it uses less energy to help you move throughout the day.6 Losing weight may also help your body use oxygen more efficiently, making it easier to catch your breath during everyday tasks, like walking, cleaning or climbing stairs.7